dgiacomo/tldr/pages/common/task.md

 `task completed end:today`

-- Get list of tasks completed since start of the week (sow):
+- Get list of tasks completed since start of the week (sow) or start of the month (som):

 `task completed end.after:sow`